Elderly Fall Prevention Resources and Recommendations

 patient gets helps walking

 During Patient Safety Awareness Week—March 12 to March 18—we’re extra excited to participate alongside health care organizations and individuals advocating for patient safety excellence.
-As part of our contribution, we at VirtuALLY.io are sharing resources and recommendations that focus on various aspects of patient safety.
+As part of our contribution, we at VirtuAlly are sharing resources and recommendations that focus on various aspects of patient safety.
 We’re starting with a topic dear to our hearts and core mission: elderly fall prevention.

 Elderly Fall Prevention: A call to action for all adults